Wimbledon crowd boo Victoria Azarenka after defeat to Ukraine’s Elina Svitolina

 Svitolina, a former Wimbledon quarter-finalist in 2019 who only returned to tennis earlier this year after giving birth to her first child, was hugely emotional after her win against Azarenka and at the support she had received.

-"I think after giving birth to our daughter this is the second happiest moment in my life,” she said.
+"I think after giving birth to our daughter this is the second happiest moment in my life,” she said in her on-court interview after the 2-6 6-4 7-6(9) win.

 "When I was down in the second set I heard you guys cheering for me and I almost wanted to cry.